bretcope/odyssey/README.md

 // log5 is [log4->log2->log1->log3]
 // also note that log5 === log4 (they point to the same object)

+// *** BE CAREFUL NOT TO CREATE CIRCULAR CHAINS ***
+// This next statement would create an endless loop httpLog.chain(log4, log2);
+// Future versions of httpLog.chain() will likely have checks to help prevent this,
+// but for now it's up to you.
 ```

 <a name="athena"></a>
 ## Athena (Async)

 Athena is intended to provide similar utilities as [async](https://github.com/caolan/async).
-Because of Odyssey's unique design philosophy which says that the first argument to a callback should be an HttpLog, it is difficult to use existing async frameworks because they would see even `HttpLog.none` as a failure.
-Therefore, several async control flows have been included as part of Odyssey, and more will likely be added in the future.
+Because of Odyssey's unique design philosophy which says that the first argument to a callback should be an [HttpLog](#httplog), it is difficult to use existing async frameworks because they would see even [HttpLog.none](#httplog-none) as a failure.
+Therefore, several async [control flows](#athena-controlflows) have been included as part of Odyssey, and more will likely be added in the future.

-Another notable difference between Athena and other async frameworks is that it always sends the callback argument as the ___first___ argument instead of last.
-The reason for this is described in the [waterfall](#athena-waterfall) control flow.
+Two other notable difference between Athena and other async frameworks is that 1. every function has a _this_ [context](#athena-context) which can be used for appending logs, and 2. it always sends the _callback_ argument as the ___first___ argument instead of last.
+The reason for number 2 is described in the [waterfall](#athena-waterfall) control flow.

 <a name="athena-including"></a>
 ### Including